 Boston takes New Year celebrations seriously, with a whole program of events beginning just before noon on New Year’s Eve.
 If you join for the entire schedule of events, it can easily turn into a very long day, but if you feel like you won’t be able to last until after midnight, feel free to stop by Copley Square in Back Bay any time throughout.

 Visitors can attend a number of live music, dance, and choral performances, as well as see light shows and ice sculptures.
 A highlight in the program is the People’s Procession which kicks off at 6 PM, and you can join it!
-Every year, thousands of Bostonians participate in a march from Copley Square to Boston Common replete with dancers, a Chinese dragon, and giant puppets brought to life by the folks from the Puppeteers Cooperative.
+Every year, thousands of Bostonians participate in a march from Copley Square to Boston Common, replete with dancers, a Chinese dragon, and giant puppets brought to life by the folks from the Puppeteers Cooperative.